DevOps.com & Perforce Surveyed 450+ People

 Go Deeper.
 Get the Full Report PDF.

-Here’s a PDF version of the full challenges and how to solve them with version control.
+Read the report which covers the challenges and how to solve them with version control.

 44% of DevOps Teams Will Replace Their VCS

 Do you need a new version control system?
 Almost half of the respondents plan to replace their version control tool.

 Why?
 Their current VCS is preventing them from achieving DevOps.